Lightning Memory-Mapped Database: Performance

-In 2011 Google published software which allowed users to generate micro-benchmarks comparing LevelDB's performance to SQLite and Kyoto Cabinet in different scenarios.
-In 2012 Symas added support for LMDB and Berkeley DB and made the updated benchmarking software publicly available.
+In 2011, Google published software that allowed users to generate micro-benchmarks comparing LevelDB's performance to SQLite and Kyoto Cabinet in different scenarios.
+In 2012, Symas added support for LMDB and Berkeley DB and made the updated benchmarking software publicly available.
 The resulting benchmarks showed that LMDB outperformed all other databases in read and batch write operations.
-SQLite with LMDB excelled on write operations, and particularly so on synchronous/transactional writes.
+SQLite with LMDB excelled in write operations, and particularly so on synchronous/transactional writes.

 The benchmarks showed the underlying filesystem as having a big influence on performance.
 JFS with an external journal performs well, especially compared to other modern systems like Btrfs and ZFS.

 Zimbra has tested back-mdb vs back-hdb performance in OpenLDAP, with LMDB clearly outperforming the BDB based back-hdb.
 Many other OpenLDAP users have observed similar benefits.

 Since the initial benchmarking work done in 2012, multiple follow-on tests have been conducted with additional database engines for both in-memory and on-disk workloads characterizing the performance across multiple CPUs and record sizes.
-These tests show that LMDB performance is unmatched on all in-memory workloads, and excels in all disk-bound read workloads, as well as disk-bound write workloads using large record sizes.
+These tests show that LMDB performance is unmatched on all in-memory workloads and excels in all disk-bound read workloads and disk-bound write workloads using large record sizes.
 The benchmark driver code was subsequently published on GitHub and further expanded in database coverage.